Sheethalhn/fa18-281-code-warriors/Sheethal_jounal.md

 Trying to start with basics keeping simple design in mind as everyone is new to Go language,cloud techniques as well as microservice architecture style development.Decided to learn the foundation topics before diving into complex architecture

+## Week 2

+1.Team decided to go ahead with Bookstore app development 2.I choose to work on Inventory management API part using Mongo DB as the database 3.Spent more time on learning structure of Go programming 4.Tried some configuration changes on mongo cluster to tune availability levels 5.Read articles on good sharding techniques and criteria to choose sharding key in mongo

+Agile Core value -Simplicity

+This is still second week and team is yet to actually start coding in GO.So kept our achictecture design simple with a basic flow between API's.Team decided to develop basic go code first and check connectivity between our API's and then go ahead with further exception handling scenarios and concurrency control.